 Cases of Food

-Grocery stores’ cases of fruits, vegetables, prepared cans of food like chili, beans, stews, etc. are great sources to get started too.
+Grocery stores’ cases of fruits, vegetables, and prepared cans of food like chili, beans, stews, etc. are great sources to get started too.
 Just throw an extra can or two in the shopping basket each time you shop.
 If your budget allows it, buy a case when your local stores have case lot sales.

 You save money every time you stay out of the store.
 If you have an extra can in the pantry, yay, one less trip to the store.
 May God bless you to be prepared with water-food storage and other emergency preps.